Non-Binary, Gender Non-Conforming, and Female People Who Write Musicals

-We encourage all women who write musicals to join the group, no matter where you are in the world.
-If you identify as a woman who actively writes musicals, whether you're just writing your first one or you've been writing them for years, we are the group for you, and you are the writer for us.
+We encourage all people who self-identify under the title to join the group, no matter where you are in the world.
+If you actively write musicals, whether you're just writing your first one or you've been writing them for years, we are the group for you, and you are the writer for us.

 You're welcome to join no matter what you call yourself: bookwriter, composer, lyricist, songwriter, librettist, theatre-maker, playwright, poet, sound designer - we don't care, as long as you write musicals using either words, or music, or both.

-WWWM is a community of women who write musicals, rather than a support network for musical theatre writing.
+This is a community of specific folx who write musicals, rather than a support network for musical theatre writing.
 So if you're anything else - a director, producer, or other theatre-maker, or you represent a support or other related organisation, we would love it if you'd hook up with us in the support group for musical theatre writing that is open to the whole musical theatre community, which is The Larder.